I cannot find Liberia anywhere. I just booked an overland trip that goes through Liberia as the country just opened for tourists. does anys

 Yes, Liberia still has huge obstacles to overcome, but then so do a large number of other countries.

 Talking about a brutal civil war which finished years ago is like saying would you go to Serbia and Bosnia after what went on there in the 90's, or going to Rwanda after knowing the mass genocide that took place there.....times change, and there are still problems, but does that mean you shouldn't visit?
-I don't think so, as long as you do your research and pay attention to what is going on in the country. almost 4 years agoAnswered by Africaphile via WorldNomads.com
+I don't think so, as long as you do your research and pay attention to what is going on in the country. about 4 years agoAnswered by Africaphile via WorldNomads.com

 Also, people will talk about the country based upon opinions from the internet.
 There is alot of mis-information out there.

 Actually going and visiting the country yourself you may be pleasantly surprised.